 “I worked full time in the shop in the summers and on the weekends.
 It wasn’t long after graduation that I took over running the shop and being responsible for the trucks’ maintenance.”

 Over the years working on concrete floors, crawling around under 18 wheelers and long hours on his feet took a toll on his knees.
 After his 60th birthday the pain was more than he could stand.
 Never one to slow down he pushed forward right up until the spring of 2017 when Tom decided to go to the Kennedy Center.
 Dr. McLaughlin showed him the X rays of his knees which showed bone on bone arthritis in both knees.
 At the time, however, only the right one was giving him extreme pain.
-In April of 2017, Tom had a total knee replacement at Mercy Medical Center with Dr. McLaughlin.
+In April of 2017, Tom had a total knee replacement at Ascension Mercy Hospital with Dr. McLaughlin.